Usage

 Read the given configuration file.
 This option may be repeated

 several times.
-If a directory is provided, each file contained
+If a directory is provided, each file therein

 When invoked as lldpctl, lldpcli will display detailed information

 if none are specified.
-This command is mostly kept for backward compat-
+This command is mostly kept for backward com-

 The following commands are supported by lldpcli.
 When there is no am-